 How Can You Benefit from Osseous Surgery

 Our teeth are held in place by gum tissue and bone.
-When bone and gum tissue are healthy, the tooth snugly fits.
+When bone and gum tissue is healthy, the tooth snugly fits.
 When one has periodontal disease, the bone surrounding the affected teeth gets deformed and form pockets.
-When left untreated, the pockets become deeper, collect bacteria within the gum tissue and eventually cause tooth loss.
+When left untreated, the pockets become deeper, collect bacteria within the gum tissue, and eventually cause tooth loss.

 Osseous surgery requires local anesthesia.
-When the area is already numb, the extent of damage is assessed and the amount of bone loss and depth of pocket are determined.
+When the area is numb, the area is examined for damage, and the amount of bone loss and depth of pocket are determined.

 What to expect from Osseous Surgery

-Periodontal disease is a serious condition.
-If you want to preserve your natural teeth, you must be treated as soon as possible.
+Periodontal disease is a severe condition.
+You must treat periodontal disease as soon as possible if you want to preserve your natural teeth.
 The sooner you get treatment, the higher the chances of preventing bone and tooth loss.

-Although it is called “surgery” there is no reason to get anxious about the procedure.
-You can discuss with your dentist the different types of sedation available for you to feel relaxed and comfortable throughout the procedure.
+Although it is called “surgery,” there is no reason to get anxious about the procedure.
+You can discuss with your dentist the different types of sedation available for you to feel relaxed and comfortable throughout the process.